Using Choice Points to Advance Racial Equity and Inclusion

 What are choice points?

-Choice points are opportunities for leaders and managers to reflect, generate options, and act on decisions that can impact racial equity and inclusion.
+Choice points are opportunities for leaders to pause to reflect, generate options, and enact changes that advance racial equity and inclusion.

 Why are they important?

 Regularly looking for opportunities to shift the status quo can create cumulative change that will help level the playing field for marginalized people in your organizations.

 What is our current approach and what is the result?